netdata/kernel-collector/README.md

 Inside this file probably it will be necessary to change the following variable:

 - `KERNELSOURCE`: Where is your kernel-source?
 This variable was set initially to work on Slackware, Fedora and Ubuntu
--   `KERNELBUILD`: Directory where the headers are expected to be stored.
--   `LINUXINCLUDE +=`: Depending of the Linux distribution, it is necessary to add or remove directories from this variable.
+- `LINUXINCLUDE`: Depending of the Linux distribution, it is necessary to add or remove directories from this variable.
 - `LLVM_INCLUDES`: Depending of the kernel version, it will be necessary to change this path

 ## Building (with Docker)